-Think of your listing title and your item description as advertising—an opportunity to inform and get buyers excited about your products.
-Buyers rely on these details to make their purchase decision, so it’s important that all of the information you include is accurate, clear, and comprehensive.
-Not only does this help set buyers' expectations, it can also help you avoid:
+Think of your listing title and your item description as advertising—an opportunity to inform and get buyers excited about your item.
+A buyer relies on these details to make a purchase decision, so it's important that the information you include is accurate, clear, and comprehensive.
+Not only does this help set a buyer's expectations, it can also help you avoid:

 Low detailed seller ratings for item as described

-Cases where a buyer says the item doesn't match the description in your listing
+eBay Buyer Protection cases where a buyer reports that the item received doesn't match the description in your listing

 Negative or neutral Feedback

-Describing your item's condition is a key ingredient in your listing.
-Tell people exactly what they're getting—and be honest.
-Mention even the tiniest imperfections so they know what to expect.
-It also reduces the chances of the buyer saying your item was not as described.
+Describing your item's condition accurately is a key ingredient in your listing.
+Let buyers know exactly what they're getting—and be honest.
+Mention even the tiniest imperfections, so the buyer knows what to expect.
+A complete and accurate description also reduces the chances of the buyer reporting that your item was not as described.

 Describing refurbished, demo, or open-box items as "new" is misleading.
-New means brand new, never returned, and with no missing parts or accessories.
+"New" means brand-new, unused, unopened, undamaged and in the original packaging.

-Clearly identify your item as refurbished, demo, or opened throughout your listing, including the title and description, and highlight its quality separately.
+Clearly identify your item as refurbished, a demo, or opened throughout your listing, including the title and description, and highlight the item's quality separately.

 For example, you can use a 5-star rating system, where 5 stars indicates the item is in perfect condition, meaning no flaws or defects and all parts and accessories are included.
 A 1-star rating describes an item that may have some functional defect.
-Be sure to clearly outline what each star rating means.
+Be sure to clearly outline what each star rating means in your listing.

 Burying information about the item's condition can make it easy to miss.
-It can look like an attempt to hide potential flaws about your product, which isn't fair to buyers.
+This can look like an attempt to hide potential flaws about your product, which isn't fair to buyers.